basarat/typescript-react/04 publish/README.md

 export const Fancy: React.SFC<{ text: string }>
   = (props) => <h1>{props.text}</h1>;

 ```

+* We wrap up our module by making a final set of changes in `package.json`
-* Next within our `package.json` we will just add a hint for our users that they need to provide their own versions of `react` by adding it to our `peerDependencies`.
+* We add a hint for our users that they need to provide their own versions of `react` by adding to our `peerDependencies`.
 ```js
   "peerDependencies": {
     "react": ">=16.0.0"
   },
 ```

-* Just like any other standard TypeSript node projects, we setup package.json with the path to our output `js` files along with `types` for the output `.d.ts` TypeScript declaration files which in our case is the `outDir` we specified in our `tsconfig.json`
+* We setup package.json with the path to our output `js` files along with `types` for the output `.d.ts` TypeScript declaration files which in our case is the `outDir` we specified in our `tsconfig.json`
 ```
 "main": "lib",
 "types": "lib",